 In this study, rats in Dia-E and Dia-Cas-E groups had free access to vertical running the wheel that attached to their cages for 6 weeks.
 Running distance was monitored daily.
-Animals with a runed distance <2000 m/day would go out from study.
+Animals with a run distance <2000 m/day would go out of the study.

-On the last day of study, Heart tissue was excised and blood samples were collected.
-Then, left heart samples were homogenized and antioxidant activities levels measured in 1.15% KCl solution.
-The results substance were centrifuged for 1 min at the speed of 1000 rpm at 4°C. The tissue homogenate was then stored at -20°C for Glutathione peroxidase (GPx), superoxide dismutase (SOD) and catalase (CAT) activities and malondialdehyde (MDA) measurements (16).
+On the last day of study, heart tissue was excised and blood samples were collected.
+Then, left heart samples were homogenized and antioxidant activities levels were measured in 1.15% KCl solution.
+The resulted substance was centrifuged for 1 min at the speed of 1000 rpm at 4°C. The tissue homogenate was then stored at -20°C for Glutathione peroxidase (GPx), superoxide dismutase (SOD) and catalase (CAT) activities and malondialdehyde (MDA) measurements (16).